 Tax compliance risk management process for customers managed by Large Business: response to the provision of a certificate - general

-A Customer Relationship Manager (CRM) must carry out or commission some immediate checks when they receive a certificate, although they might carry out a full consideration of the certificate at a later stage, see SAOG16700.
+A Customer Compliance Manager (CCM) must carry out or commission some immediate checks when they receive a certificate, although they might carry out a full consideration of the certificate at a later stage, see SAOG16700.

 The immediate action must include

 - checking that the certificate contains the necessary information, see SAOG15200, and